Agile Working Policy

 -

 Any agreement to work agilely is not a variation of contract.
-Colleagues are encouraged to remain open to new directions and be continually proactive.
-As such, any change to hours or location as detailed above, will be agreed on an ad hoc basis between a colleague and their manager.
+Any change to hours or location as detailed above, will be agreed on an ad hoc basis between a colleague and their manager.

 This policy does not replace the Society’s Flexible Working Policy.
 Agile working is not appropriate for instances where a permanent change of hours or working pattern is required (e.g. for childcare), the Society’s Flexible Working Policy should be used in those circumstances.